WellthCare

-Understanding your employer's contribution to healthcare benefits is key to appreciating your total compensation and making informed financial decisions.
-The typical employer contribution varies significantly based on factors like company size, industry, and plan type, but national averages provide a helpful benchmark.
-According to the annual Kaiser Family Foundation Employer Health Benefits Survey, the average annual employer contribution for single coverage is approximately $6,584, while for family coverage$16,357.
-This means employers generally cover about 83% of the premium for single plans and 73% for family plans, with employees paying the remainder through payroll deductions.
+Understanding what your employer chips in for healthcare is a big part of knowing your total compensation and making smart money moves.
+The typical contribution varies a lot based on company size, industry, and plan type, but national averages give you a useful baseline.
+According to the annual Kaiser Family Foundation Employer Health Benefits Survey, the average annual employer contribution for single coverage is roughly $6,584, while for family coverage it's about $16,357.
+That means employers cover about 83% of the premium for single plans and 73% for family plans.
+You pay the rest through payroll deductions.

-As for taxes, the answer is a significant benefit of the current system: employer contributions toward group health insurance premiums are generally tax-free for the employee.
-These contributions are excluded from your federal income tax, Social Security (FICA) tax, and Medicare tax.
-This tax-advantaged status is a cornerstone of the employer-sponsored benefits system, making healthcare more affordable.
-Your own pre-tax payroll deductions for your share of the premium further compound these savings.
+On taxes: here's the good news.
+Employer contributions toward group health insurance premiums are generally tax-free for you.
+They're excluded from your federal income tax, Social Security (FICA) tax, and Medicare tax.
+This tax break is a foundation of the employer-sponsored system, making healthcare more affordable.
+Your own pre-tax payroll deductions add even more savings.

 • Industry & Company Size: Large corporations, tech firms, and government entities often offer more generous contributions.
 Small businesses or those in competitive, low-margin industries may contribute less.